Trump calls for end to Mueller probe despite Russian campaign bid findings

 That filing detailed why Mueller’s office last week retracted a plea agreement with Manafort.
 He pleaded guilty in September to two conspiracy charges and agreed to cooperate with investigators in hopes of a lighter sentence.

-Reporting Jonathan Landay and David Morgan in Washington and Gareth Jones in London; Editing by Alex Smith, Nick Zieminski and Diane Craft
+Reporting Jonathan Landay, David Morgan and Jan Wolfe in Washington, and Gareth Jones in London; Editing by Nick Zieminski, Diane Craft and Susan Thomas